Anatomy of bubbles in epoxy floors

 After installing epoxy coating, some people may happen to find out that some bubbles are appearing on their floors.
 These bubbles will grow to a certain size from a diameter of 20mm to more than 100mm.
 Some may occur right after installation while others may occur after a whole while.
 Some people might think the bubbling is due to the different medium that the epoxy attached to.
-However, the occurrence of the bubbles are simple as that.
+However, the occurrence of the bubbles is simple as that.

-Through numerous time of practices, People discovered that even the same group of workers using same material on the same region might end up differently.
-If one happen to cut open the bubble, they might find some yellow color water stored in a form of honeycomb, which is truly interesting.
+Through numerous time of practices, People discovered that even the same group of workers using the same material on the same region might end up differently.
+If one happens to cut open the bubble, they might find some yellow color water stored in a form of honeycomb, which is truly interesting.

 Theory of bubbling

 According to physics, when water contained in a sealed container got heated, it will start evaporation and give pressure to the container from inside.
 When the pressure reach a certain level, the container may transform.
 In this epoxy floor case, the ground is continuously heat under sun radiation.
-Sometimes the temperature can even reach a extreme high of 70.
+Sometimes the temperature can even reach an extreme high of 70.
 C when the stickiness of epoxy coating is reduced and starting to transform.